Regex

 We need to understand a bit about regexes, or "regular expressions".
 "Regex" for short, is a programming-language-agnostic way of searching for patterns in text.

 To get really good at using regex, we'd need a full course on the topic.
 For now, let's just cover the basics.
-In Python, we can use the re module to work with regex.
-It has a findall function that will return a list of all the matches in a string.
+In Python, we can use the re modulearrow-up-right to work with regex.
+It has a findallarrow-up-right function that will return a list of all the matches in a string.
 See examples below.

 Regex for a Single Word